 with

 where $\kappa \equiv k_1/k_3 \approx1/2u$.
 For comparison, we can calculate the de Sitter shape function for the same interactions.~In this case, we find the following.

 with

-Since the boundary fields are the same in both cases, the prefactors are also the same.
-Only the oscillatory pattern will change because the difference relies on the bulk of the theory.
-The deviation from the standard de~Sitter result becomes increasingly pronounced for larger values of $\mu$.
+Since the boundary fields are the same in both cases, the prefactors are also the same.~The expressions above describe the non-analytic oscillatory part of the bispectrum in the squeezed limit.
+If one restores the local analytic terms, the full bispectrum is modified, as expected.
+Nevertheless, the qualitative enhancement of the ghost signal relative to the de Sitter case remains unchanged.~Therefore, following common practice in the literature, we retain only the non-local contribution, as it provides the cleanest way to isolate the genuine cosmological collider signal.~The deviation from the standard de~Sitter result becomes increasingly pronounced for larger values of $\mu$.
 The spontaneous breaking of Lorentz symmetry induces a modified dispersion relation that substantially amplifies the collider signal.
 The enhancement in signal comes from the higher–derivative momentum dependence $ k^{4}$,

 This fact has two main consequences: the Ghost mode is not a Bunch-Davies mode in the usual sense and, when integrated in time, becomes less Boltzmann-suppressed.
 Some proposals in the literature introduce modifications to the mass of the theory to generate an effective chemical potential that compensates for the Boltzmann suppression and amplifies the signal.
 Interestingly, the massive ghost field naturally exhibits this characteristic.~We can see this qualitatively as follows: